johnnycube/go-omdbapi-client/README.md

 The complete __documentation__ can be found [here](https://godoc.org/github.com/johnnycube/go-omdbapi-client).

+## Available endpoints

+The following functions are available at the moment:
+* GetMovie
+* GetSeries
+* GetEpisode

+Searching is currently not implemented

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at github.com/johnnycube/go-omdbapi-client.